crystal-lang/crystal-book/docs/man/required_libraries.md

 TLS protocol implementation and general-purpose cryptographic routines for the [`OpenSSL`](https://crystal-lang.org/api/OpenSSL.html) API.
 May be disabled with the `-Dwithout_openssl` [compile-time flag](../syntax_and_semantics/compile_time_flags.md#compiler-features).

-Both `OpenSSL` and `LibreSSL` are supported and the bindigns automaticall detect which library and API version is available on the host system.
+Both `OpenSSL` and `LibreSSL` are supported and the bindings automatically detect which library and API version is available on the host system.

 | Library | Description | License |
 |---------|-------------|---------|